-The pair developed uneasy relationship years back and felt apart in 2009 after SPLM accused Dr. Lam of siding with the Khartoum on many key issues but he denies all allegations and said SPLM is to blame for the problem saying the party is being run by few people who are out of touch.
-He later found his own party accusing the SPLM of acting outside of its founding principles.
+The pair developed uneasy relationship years back and felt apart in 2009 after SPLM accused Dr. Lam of siding with the Khartoum on many key issues.
+But, Akol denies all allegations and says SPLM is to blame for the problem saying the party is being run by few people who are out of touch.
+He later found his own party, the SPLM-DC, and he accuses the SPLM of acting outside of its "founding principles".

-People close to the military sources in Juba confirmed that the so call “The Special Branch”, which is belongs to the SPLA, is believe to be behind the detention of SPLM-DC Elections Officials.
+People close to the military sources in Juba confirmed that the so call “The Special Branch”, which is belongs to the SPLA, is believe to be behind the detention of SPLM-DC's Elections Officials.

 "The SPLA tears elections posters of the SPLM-DC and seizes its elections materials at Juba Airport.
 Today at about 7:00 am in the morning an SPLA force in Malakal moved from the Southern Sector of the town and was tearing and removing all the posters of the elections campaign of the SPLM-DC.
 They were still tearing the posters at the time of writing this press statement.
 This was happening before the eyes of everybody in town.”
 Eng.
 Charles Kisanga, the Secretary General of the SPLM-DC wrote in his press release.